 You’ll probably need to propose a toast so that you can keep that simple too with something like “Ladies; Gentlemen, would you please raise your glasses as we toast the good health and happiness of Mr. and Mrs. ____.
 Here’s to the happy couple!
 Cheers!”

-In terms of speeches or announcements, the key thing to remember here is that you’re not the hired entertainment for the evening.
+In terms of wedding speech or announcements, the key thing to remember here is that you’re not the hired entertainment for the evening.
 You don’t have to be amusing, and it’s not your role to tell stories (unless specifically requested and agreed upon with the happy couple).
 All you need to make sure of is that everyone knows what they are doing and what events are coming up next on the schedule.

 How to Be the Best Wedding MC